 Investment zones are being established to incentivise investment in specific areas of England and the UK.
-Such investments are expected to benefit from 100% relief from business rates on newly occupied business premises, enhanced capital allowances, no NIC on salaries of any new employee working in the zones for at least 60% of their time on earnings up to a certain amount and full SDLT relief for land and buildings bought for use or development for commercial purposes, and for purchases of land or buildings for residential developers. for use or development for commercial purposes, and for purchases of land or buildings for residential developers.
+Such investments are expected to benefit from 100% relief from business rates on newly occupied business premises, enhanced capital allowances, no NIC on salaries of any new employee working in the zones for at least 60% of their time on earnings up to a certain amount and full SDLT relief for land and buildings bought for use or development for qualifying commercial purposes.